geb/geb/doc/manual/src/chapters/040-pages.md

 Which on click sets the brower's page to be the first page in the list whose at checker returns true.
 This is equivalent to the `page(List<Class>)` method which is explained in the section on [changing pages][changing-pages].

+#### wait

+Default value: `false`

+The `wait` option allows Geb to wait an amount of time for content to appear on the page, instead of throwing a `RequiredPageContentNotPresent` exception if the content is not present when requested.

+    class DynamicPage extends Page {
+        static content = {
+            dynamicallyAdded(wait: true) { $("p.dynamic") }
+        }
+    }

+    Browser.drive {
+        to DynamicPage
+        assert dynamicallyAdded.text() == "I'm here now"
+    }

+This is equivalent to:

+    class DynamicPage extends Page {
+        static content = {
+            dynamicallyAdded(required: false) { $("p.dynamic") }
+        }
+    }

+    Browser.drive {
+        to DynamicPage
+        assert waitFor { dynamicallyAdded }.text() == "I'm here now" }

+See the [section on waiting](javascript.html#waiting) for the semantics of the `waitFor()` method, that is used here internally.
+Like `waitFor()` a `geb.waiting.WaitTimeoutException` will be thrown if the wait timeout expires.

+The value for the `wait` option can be one of the following:

+* **`true`** - wait for the content using the _default wait_ configuration
+* **a string** - wait for the content using the _wait preset_ with this name from the configuration
+* **a number** - wait for the content for this many seconds, using the _default retry interval_ from the configuration
+* **a 2 element list of numbers** - wait for the content using element 0 as the timeout seconds value, and element 1 as the retry interval seconds value

+Any other value will be interpreted as `false`.

+It is also possible to use `wait` when defining non element content, such as a string or number.
+Geb will wait until the content definition returns a value that conforms to the Groovy Truth.

+    class DynamicPage extends Page {
+        static content = {
+            status { $("p.status") }
+            successStatus(wait: true) { status.text().contains("Success") }
+        }
+    }

+    Browser.drive {
+        to DynamicPage
+        assert successStatus
+    }

+In this case, we are inherently waiting for the `status` content to be on the page and for it to contain the string “Success”.
+If the `status` element is not present when we request `successStatus`, the `RequiredPageContentNotPresent` exception that would be thrown is swallowed and Geb will try again after the retry interval has expired.

 ## “At” Verification

 Each page can define a way to check whether the underling browser is at the page that the page class actually represents.
 This is done via a `static` `at` closure…